 - Keep copies of all bills, invoices, and receipts for expenses and documents of your income statements if you miss work after the accident.

 - Only state an insurance adjuster after speaking to a car accident lawyer.

 Get a free consultation with a Durham Uber accident lawyer from Kreger Brodish LLP now to learn how we can protect your rights after a crash.

 North Carolina Uber Laws

-To drive for Uber in North Carolina, operators must meet certain requirements set by the state as well as the company.
+To drive for Uber in North Carolina, operators must meet specific requirements set by the state and the company.
 These include:

 - Vehicles must be 15 years old or newer, have four passenger doors, have no commercial branding, and be well-maintained.

 - Vehicles must be registered, although they do not need to be registered in the name of the rideshare driver.

 - Drivers must be insured under their auto policy that complies with the requirements of North Carolina law.